-#note row
+• #Note row

-The #note row can be used to define note commands which are not location related but apply to the full run of the train.
+The #note row can be used to defined control commands which are not location related but apply to the full run of the train.
 It can also be used to set commands for trains which do not stop at or pass through any defined location.
 This row is optional.